q8j-dev/corvy-shapes/README.md

 Replace with your actual API keys and model name, which can be found at https://shapes.inc/developer (shapes api key), and https://corvy.chat/developers (corvy api key).

-## 5. Add bot.js
+## 5. SDK and Bot

-Download `bot.js` from this repository, and then drag into your bot folder, where config.env is located.
+Download `bot.js` and `corvy-sdk` from this repository, and then drag into your bot folder (the same one where config.env is located).

 ## 6. Run the Bot

-`node bot.js`
+`node bot.js` inside of the folder with the files.

 ## 7. Confirm It’s Working